ajinkya-awari/gnn-agricultural-networks/README.md

 Plant disease detection from individual images is well-studied, but modelling the **spatial propagation** of disease across connected agricultural regions remains an open problem.
 This work frames crop disease spread as a **node classification task on a spatial graph**, where farms are nodes carrying agronomic features (crop type, soil moisture, temperature, rainfall, pesticide usage) and edges encode geographic proximity.

 We implement and systematically compare three GNN architectures — **GCN**, **GraphSAGE**, and **GAT** — against an MLP baseline that ignores graph structure.
-The study includes optimisation convergence analysis, a controlled ablation over network depth, aggregation function, and residual connections, and a scalability evaluation on graphs ranging from 200 to 5,000 nodes.
+GraphSAGE achieves **64.0% macro-F1**, a **+12.8 point improvement** over the graph-unaware MLP baseline (51.2%), confirming that neighbourhood aggregation captures the spatial propagation signal.
+The study includes optimisation convergence analysis, a controlled ablation over network depth, aggregation function, and residual connections, and a scalability evaluation on graphs ranging from 200 to 5,000 nodes where GraphSAGE reaches **78.0% F1** at the 1,000-node scale.

 This work extends the author's published plant disease detection research ([IJARSCT, 2023](https://doi.org/10.48175/IJARSCT)) from single-image classification to a graph-theoretic propagation framework grounded in distributed optimisation principles.